jfspps/howtos/ComputerScience/ComputerSecurity.md

 For example, an actor (as a client) would send their public key to a server and have their private key on their system.

 1. The generation of the private and public keys is performed on the same system i.e. the client.
+The private key is normally protected by a passcode that the user must enter before proceeding with decryption.

 When the client logs in to the server, they must first establish a symmetric key.